||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 I should also mention The Phantom Menace (1991), in that the annoying young boy Artorius in Paw-Prints Of The Gods is pretty much how I thought Anakin Skywalker should have been portrayed given that he was destined to end up as nasty Darth Vader.
 I am a big fan of the Star Wars saga - described by George Lucas as a fairy tale - which, although essentially a classic fantasy story of good versus evil, warriors and wizards (well, Jedi knights) and so on, is nicely adorned with classic space-opera tropes.
 Like many, I perhaps expected too much from the prequels at the time, but nostalgia detracts from what are damn fine movies.

-Moon came about through my love of science fiction.
+came about through my love of space opera and science

-I enjoyed writing these books so much that more are sure
+fiction.
+I enjoyed writing these books so much that more

 Do you have the latest version?
 Texts are periodically revised to update endpapers following new releases and to correct any errors.